Chaitanya-Dev26/integrated-healthcare-platform/README.md

 # Integrated Healthcare Platform

 This project was developed for a hackathon to streamline outpatient care by integrating essential healthcare services into a single platform.
-Built with **HTML, CSS, and JavaScript**, it enhances healthcare accessibility and efficiency.
+Built with **TypeScript and JavaScript**, it enhances healthcare accessibility and efficiency.

 ## Features
 ✅ Doctor search & reviews